jeeves1618/Spring-Learnings/Readme.txt

 Although rate-limiting has some similarities to load shedding, they are different concepts.
 Load shedding rejects traffic based on the local state of a process, like the number of requests concurrently processed by it; rate-limiting instead sheds traffic based on the global state of the system, like the total number of requests concurrently processed for a specific API key across all service instances.

 The goal of the bulkhead pattern is to isolate a fault in one part of a service from taking the entire service down with it.

+The process of adding and removing nodes to balance the system’s load is called rebalancing.

+A load balancer (LB) has one or more physical network interface cards (NIC) mapped to one or more virtual IP (VIP) addresses.
+A VIP, in turn, is associated with a pool of servers.
+The LB acts as a middle-man between clients and servers — the clients only see the VIP exposed by the LB and have no visibility of the individual servers associated with it.

+As the data going out of the servers usually has a greater volume than the data coming in, there is a way for servers to bypass the LB and respond directly to the clients using a mechanism called direct server return7, but this is beyond the scope of this section.

+Although load balancing connections at the TCP level is very fast, the drawback is that the LB is just shuffling bytes around with- out knowing what they actually mean.
+Therefore, L4 LBs gener- ally don’t support features that require higher-level network proto- cols, like terminating TLS connections or balancing HTTP sessions based on cookies.
+A load balancer that operates at a higher level of the network stack is required to support these advanced use cases.
+When the clients are internal to an organization, the L7 LB function- ality can alternatively be bolted onto the clients directly using the sidecar pattern.
+In this pattern, all network traffic from a client goes through a process co-located on the same machine.
+This process implements load balancing, rate-limiting, authentication, monitor- ing, and other goodies.

+The sidecar processes form the data plane of a service mesh9, which is configured by a corresponding control plane.
+This approach has been gaining popularity with the rise of microservices in organi- zations that have hundreds of services communicating with each other.
+Popular sidecar proxy load balancers as of this writing are NGINX, HAProxy, and Envoy.
+The advantage of using this ap- proach is that it distributes the load-balancing functionality to the clients, removing the need for a dedicated service that needs to be scaled out and maintained.
+The con is a significant increase in the system’s complexity.

+In multi-leader replication, there is more than one node that can accept writes.
+This approach is used when the write throughput is too high for a single node to handle, or when a leader needs to be available in multiple data centers to be geographically closer to its clients.

+The replication happens asynchronously since the alternative would defeat the purpose of using multiple leaders in the first place.
+Finally,the datastore could leverage datastructures that provide automatic conflict resolution, like a conflict-free replicated data type (CRDT).
+CRDTs are data structures that can be replicated across multiple nodes, allowing each replica to up- date its local version independently from others while resolv- ing inconsistencies in a mathematically sound way.

+A service-level objective (SLO) defines a range of acceptable values for an Service Level Indicator (SLI) within which the service is considered to be in a healthy state (see Figure 20.2).
+An SLO sets the expectation to its users of how the service should behave when it’s functioning correctly.
+Service owners can also use SLOs to define a service-level agree- ment (SLA) with their users — a contractual agreement that dic- tates what happens when an SLO isn’t met, typically resulting in financial consequences.

 CI/CD
 -----